Amphetamine Abuse and Addiction

 - MDMA (technical name: 3,4-Methylenedioxymethamphetamine, street name Ecstasy)

 - Prescription drugs Dexedrine and Dextrostat, forms of dextroamphetamine, used for weight loss and to produce alertness

 - Benzedrine, a prescription drug distributed to troops as far back as 1942

-While amphetamines may not get a lot of media attention, the United Nations' World Drug Report for 2010 states that while internationally, cocaine and heroin use is stable, the number of users of amphetamine-type stimulants may exceed the number of opiate and cocaine users combined.
+While amphetamines may not get a lot of media attention, the United Nations’ World Drug Report for 2010 states that while internationally cocaine and heroin use is stable, the number of users of amphetamine-type stimulants may exceed the number of opiate and cocaine users combined.

 Amphetamine’s Back Story

-Amphetamine's origins go back to the Chinese herb Ma Huang which contains the stimulant ephedra, used to treat bronchial problems as well as colds, headaches and fevers.
+Amphetamine’s origins go back to the Chinese herb Ma Huang which contains the stimulant ephedra, used to treat bronchial problems as well as colds, headaches and fevers.
 Amphetamine was synthesized in 1887 in a German lab.
-No real use was found for the drug until the 1930s when its ability to improve fatigue were noted.
+No real use was found for the drug until the 1930s when its ability to improve fatigue was noted.
 As Benzedrine, it was handed out to World War II pilots and soldiers on all sides of the conflict.